 Fujifilm X100T vs Leica D-LUX 6

-The Fujifilm X100T and the Leica D-LUX 6 are two digital cameras that were officially introduced, respectively, in September 2014 and September 2012.
+The Fujifilm X100T and the Leica D-LUX 6 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and September 2012.
 Both the X100T and the D-LUX 6 are fixed lens compact cameras that are based on an APS-C (X100T) and a 1/1.7-inch (D-LUX 6) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 10 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.